brendatreto/School_District_Analysis/README.md

 ![spendingafter](https://user-images.githubusercontent.com/22451540/151446159-d096b89c-64a1-4717-8e2d-ddbc13a31b59.PNG)

   - Scores by school size
-The affected bin in this grouping was the one of medium schools, where the overall percentage of passing students droped to 85.4% and went back up to 90.6% after adjusting the student count.
+The affected bin in this grouping was the one of medium schools, where the overall percentage of passing students dropped to 85.4% and went back up to 90.6% after adjusting the student count.

 **Fig 7.
 Scores by school size before and after adjustment**